 CEF + Your Community Outreach Program

-We partnered with Clariant Corporation in Charlotte, NC to bring hands-on science to a local baseball game!
+We partner with Clariant Corporation in Charlotte, NC to bring hands-on science to a local baseball game each year!
 As the science education sponsor for the Charlotte Knights, Clariant wanted to engage young fans in hands-on science.
 We chose five irresistibly fun science activities – ranging from building marshmallow launchers to finding the sweet spot on a baseball bat – and trained a team of enthusiastic Clariant volunteers to lead them.
 In the end, hundreds of students had a great time and even learned a thing or two: check out the highlights video for more!

 When the Montgomery County, MD Public Schools’ Science, Technology and Engineering department was overhauling their middle school science curriculum, they turned to our Activity Guides!
 The department announced in 2014 that they will be using lessons from the Activity Guides in the updated curriculum.
 Montgomery County is the largest school district in Maryland, the 16th largest in the U.S., and serves over 30,000 middle school students in grades 6-8.